 3D regulatory genomics during Drosophila embryogenesis

 Building upon these results, we propose to advance to the next level in the dissection of enhancer-promoter interaction functionality in the context of Drosophila embryogenesis.
-Specifically, we will address three important questions:
+We are investigating multiple questions, including but not limited to:

 1) What determines the specificity of promoter-enhancer interactions in a complex genome?